adrien-laposta/ede_spt/README.rst

 This repository holds the ``yaml`` configuration files for `cobaya <https://cobaya.readthedocs.io>`_ to reproduce results from `La Posta et al. <https://arxiv.org/abs/XXXX>`_.
-We also provide a jupyter notebook to redo the figures from the article (see. `notebooks/ede_spt.ipynb`_) as well as the LaTeX source files for the article itself.
+We also provide a jupyter notebook to redo the figures from the article (see. `ede_spt.ipynb notebooks/ede_spt.ipynb`_) as well as the LaTeX source files for the article itself.

 MCMC results
 ------------